Madhav612/DepthMaps/README.md

 #### Saumya Mehta(mehtasau), Madhav Jariwala(makejari), Krutik Oza(kaoza) <br/>

-#### Code Used as reference and some helper function used: https://github.com/Sina-Baharlou/Depth-VRD
+#### Code Used as reference and some helper function used: https://github.com/Sina-Baharlou/Depth-VRD, code inside the helper folder is taken from the linked repository.

 ## Abstract